 Bunion surgery is not for everyone.
 We recommend first trying more conservative treatments, such as alternative footwear, before undergoing surgery to correct bunions.
 If conservative treatments fail, talk to your foot and ankle specialist about whether surgery could be right for you.

 You will be sedated and anesthetized for the duration of the procedure.
 Small incisions are made around the surgical site, through which your doctor may cut the deformed bone and realign it with the rest of the foot.
 Since bunion surgery is typically an outpatient procedure, most patients can go home the same day as the operation.

 Recovery from bunion surgery takes several weeks.
 The initial 6 weeks after surgery are the time when patients must be most restrictive with activity.
 It is important to avoid putting too much weight on the treated foot and refrain from all high impact activities.
 Gradually, your foot and ankle specialist will release you to begin increasing your activity levels over a period of several months.
 Keep in mind that recovery from bunion surgery may affect your ability to drive, work or bathe in the first few weeks post-op.
 It may help to arrange assistance with the activities you are limited in.
 Talk to your employer about how much time you can take off for recovery and whether you can use crutches or a motorized scooter at work.

 It is normal to experience discomfort following a bunion operation.
 However, your foot and ankle specialist may provide you with medications to help control pain while you heal.
-For more information about pain management after a Las Vegas bunion removal surgery, contact our office.
+For more information about pain management after a Hawaii bunion removal surgery, contact our office.